 PIN IT TO PINTEREST ↓

-My secret shared of how to see Florence off the beaten track.
+My secret shared.
+How to see Florence off the beaten track.
 By doing it this way, not only will you capture the best view and experience the splendour of one of the most beautiful churches and cemeteries in Italy, you will save yourself money on parking and give your thighs an extra ten-minute workout.
 And that’s no bad thing!

-Leave me a comment and let me know what you thought of Florence!
+Leave me a comment and let me know what you thought of Florence.
+Have you discovered an off the beaten track gem in Italy?